f3-spiritstl/spirit-website/src/content/docs/reference/intro.md

 ---
-title: Example Reference
+title: Introduction
-description: A reference page in my new Starlight docs site.
+description: Intro to reference stuff
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.